 The Annual Allowance (AA) is the maximum value of pension savings you can build up over a tax year without incurring a tax charge.
-The standard AA for 2019/20 is £40,000 but this can reduce to as low as £10,000 for individuals whose total income (including pension savings) over the tax year is more than £150,000.
+The Government review and can change this allowance on an annual basis.
+For the latest information and Annual Allowance figures, please visit this Government website:

 Each time you start to use your pension savings, you will be told how much of your LTA you have used.
-It is up to you to tell each pension arrangement that you are taking savings from how much of your LTA you have used.
-If you don’t have enough LTA left to cover the value of the pension savings you are using you’ll need to pay additional tax.
+It is up to you to tell each pension arrangement that you are taking savings from how much of your LTA you have used elsewhere.
+If you don’t have enough LTA left to cover the value of the pension savings, you are using you’ll need to pay the additional tax.

-The Illustrator tool does not take in to account the Lifetime Allowance or any tax impacts as a result of exceeding it.
+The Retirement Options tool does not take in to account the Lifetime Allowance or any tax impacts as a result of exceeding it.
 If you think you may be affected by the Lifetime Allowance, please discuss this with a Financial Adviser.
-You can read more about the Lifetime Allowance on the Money and Pensions Service website.
+You can read more about the Lifetime Allowance on the Government website linked to above.